Zwyx/zwyx.dev/blog/2023-01-05-indentation-for-accessibility/index.md

 tags: [code, indentation, formatter, prettier]
 ---

-It's quite obvious, **for consistently looking code, spaces are best**.
+It's quite obvious, for consistently looking code, spaces are best.

-However, **does one also has consistency among the people they work with**?
+However, does one also has consistency among the people they work with?

 It might not be the case: some people might have impaired vision.